Betting on the Grand National Online

 History of the Grand National

-The Grand National Festival has a long history going as far back as the early 1800s.
-Lottery bagged the first Grand Liverpool Steeplechase in February 1839.
-This is the race that later picked the name The Grand National.
-Horses were required to leap over a stone wall, then cross a field, and complete by jumping two hurdles.
+The Grand National Festival boasts a long and storied history, dating back to the early 1800s.
+Lottery was the victor of the first Grand Liverpool Steeplechase in February 1839, the race that would later become known as The Grand National.
+At that time, horses were required to clear a stone wall, traverse a field, and finish by jumping two hurdles.

-After four years of being a weight-for-age competition, renowned handicapper Mr. Edward William Topham, a respected handicapper, changed the Grand National to a handicap race in 1843.
-The Topham family held large land areas in Aintree.
-In 1949 they purchased the racecourse wholly from Lord Sefton, who had leased the land since the course's inception in 1829.
+After four years as a weight-for-age competition, the renowned handicapper Mr. Edward William Topham transformed the Grand National into a handicap race in 1843.
+The Topham family owned substantial landholdings in Aintree and, in 1949, purchased the entire racecourse from Lord Sefton, who had leased the land since the course's establishment in 1829.

-Today, Jockey Club Racecourses owns and manages Aintree, one of 15 racecourses run by The Jockey Club subsidiary.
-The 2014 Grand National featured a seven-figure prize pool for the first time.
-The Grand National is wholly unscripted and completely enthralling, with a history of unexpected wins and fantastic stories.
-There is a large prize in contention by the jockeys.
-But the prize is not fixed; it changes every time.
-A prize pool of £1 million ($ 1,311,800) in the 2017 edition is Europe's most valuable jump race up to date.
+Today, Aintree Racecourse is owned and managed by Jockey Club Racecourses, one of 15 courses operated by The Jockey Club subsidiary.
+The 2014 Grand National marked the first time a prize pool reached seven figures.
+The Grand National is entirely unscripted and utterly thrilling, with a history of unexpected victories and incredible stories.
+While jockeys compete for a substantial prize fund, it's not fixed and varies with each running.
+The £1 million ($1,311,800) prize pool in the 2017 edition stands as Europe's most valuable jump race to date.

-The Grand National presents challenges and perils.
-These put to test the skill and bravery of the jockeys of all levels of experience.
-The course, which has the shape of an irregular triangle, must be completed twice.
+The Grand National presents a unique set of challenges and dangers, truly testing the skill and bravery of jockeys regardless of their experience level.
+The course, shaped like an irregular triangle, must be completed twice by all competitors.

-After a series of changes, the fences at Aintree are not as dangerous as they previously were.
-The fences are the toughest known barriers in the industry.
-These barriers are enough to trouble any jockey.
-Becher's Brook and the Valentine Brook, which are the race's 6th and 22nd fences respectively aren't the biggest.
-However, they are the most difficult.
-The landing is ten inches lower than the take-off side.
+Following a series of adjustments, the fences at Aintree are now less perilous than they once were, yet they remain the toughest obstacles in the sport.
+These barriers are challenging enough to test any jockey.
+Becher's Brook and Valentine's Brook, the race's 6th and 22nd fences respectively, are not the largest, but they are among the most difficult.
+Crucially, the landing side is 10 inches lower than the take-off side.

-The brook got its name from jockey Captain Martin Becher.
-He fell at this point and took cover in the brook to stay out of the line of injury.
-Valentine's Brook got its name from a horse that is believed to have leaped the brook backward in 1840.
-The horse most likely twisted around in mid-air to give the impression that it landed hind-legs-first.
+The brook famously earned its name when jockey Captain Martin Becher fell at this point and sought refuge in the brook to avoid injury.
+Valentine's Brook is said to be named after a horse that, in 1840, is believed to have cleared the brook in reverse, possibly twisting mid-air to give the impression it landed on its hind legs first.

 The Chair is the course's tallest fence with a height of five feet and two inches.
 Foinavon fence is among the smallest fences.
 It gets its name from the 100/1 shot won here in 1967 after avoiding a horrific pile-up.
 Horses must take a sharp left after going over the five-foot barrier.